keyboardmedicNL/Assetto-corsa-discord-leaderboard/readme.md

     "serveradress":"ip adress of server",
-    "serveradressdisplay":"ip adress used in bot messages and link (incase serveradress is localhost)", "onlyleaderboards":"wether or not to show the full server info or leadeboards only, set to "true" or "false" " }
+    "serveradressdisplay":"ip adress used in bot messages and link (incase serveradress is localhost)", "onlyleaderboards":"wether or not to show the full server info or leadeboards only, set to "true" or "false" " "show_input": "shows input method used by the driver, "true" or "false"", "verbose": "set script output to verbose for debugging "true" or "false"" }
 ```
 5. save the file and run the script: